Object Oriented Programming in Python

 print(person1.classes) # Output: Bachelor

-1.6 Modifying Class Attributes
+1.6 Modifying class Attributes

 We can modify the attributes of a class using the dot operator (.) followed by the attribute name.